Gay and Lesbian Estate Planning Attorneys in New York City

 Disposition of Remains/Autopsy and Authorization for Funeral Arrangements

 No one likes to contemplate their own death, but gay and lesbian couples, married or not, may be at greater risks for unwanted family interference than heterosexual, married couples.
-If you should pass away without specifically and clearly stating your intentions in a written document, any member of your family may step in and make those all important final decisions, without ever having to consult your spouse or partner or being informed of your intentions.
+If you should pass away without specifically and clearly stating your intentions in a written document, any member of your family may step in and try to make those all-important final decisions.

 Protect yourself and your partner or spouse from additional heartache at an already grief stricken time by preparing the necessary documentation that will honor both of you by carrying out your final wishes.